fourMs/VideoAnalysis/readme.md

 - Create various types of visualizations from a video file: motiongrams, motion images, motion history images, etc.
 - Open individual video files or batch-process folders of files
+- Basic pre-processing: cropping, trimming
+- Extract some basic motion features: quantity of motion, centroid of motion, area of motion
 - Realtime preview of visualizations
-- Extract some basic motion features: quantity of motion, centroid of motion, area of motion

 Please see the [tutorial](https://github.com/fourMs/VideoAnalysis/wiki) for more information.